 - b.
-How does Rapunzel attain freedom from the sorceress's confinement?
-Explain briefly. - The sorceress, after coming to know of the truth that Rapunzel has been meeting somebody in the tower, in anger, snaps Rapunzel's hair and takes her to the forest with the idea of deserting her in the forest. - Rapunzel wanders alone in the forest, dying of loneliness, singing to her heart's content. - It is her sweet song which draws the blind prince to her and becomes the instrument for their reunion. - 26. a.
-Interpret the portrayal of the river in the poem A River by A.K.Ramanujan. - Madurai is a holy city with full of temples and poets.
+Explain the importance of the red rose in the short story The Nightingale and Rose. - The young man is in despair because there are no red roses in his garden. - The little nightingale over hears the student's desperation. - It is also revealed that if he brings the red rose to the ball the next night, his lover will dance with him. - As all the little creatures in the garden are commenting on his ridiculousness, the Nightingale understood his pain and wanted to help him. - She visited all the rose trees in the garden asking them to give her a red rose in exchange of her singing her most beautiful song.
+Unfortunately, none could produce a red rose, but only yellow pink, and white. - At last she gets a red rose in return for her life as the price. - 25. a.
+Write the summary on the poem A River. - Madurai is a holy city with full of temples and poets.
 A river named Vaikai flows through this city - In the poem, the poet gives a picture of the summer season and rainy season as well.
-In the summer season, the river is dry and only a very small and thin stream flows. - When there is flood, in the river, the people everywhere talk about the inch-by-inch rising of water and the number of stone steps submerged at the bathing place. - They also talk about how a pregnant woman and two cows named Gopi and Brinda were carried away by the strong current of the river. - The people knew the cows' names but not the woman's.
-This shows the poets' indifference to human suffering. - The poet A.K.
+In the summer season, the river is dry and only a very small and thin stream flows. - When there is flood, in the river, the people everywhere talk about the inch-by-inch rising of water and the number of stone steps submerged at the bathing place. - They also talk about how a pregnant woman and two cows named Gopi and Brinda were carried away by the strong current of the river. - The people knew the cows' names but not the woman's. - The poet A.K.
 Ramanujan has ironically exposed the heartless attitude of both the old and new poets.